Oniscus asellus ssp. occidentalis Bilton, 1994

-A morphologically distinct form of Oniscus occurs has been discovered in south-west England, which is smaller, more brightly coloured and with a more highly arched body.
+A morphologically distinct form of Oniscus occurs in south-west England, which is smaller, more brightly coloured and with a more highly arched body.
 Molecular studies have shown this to be a genetically distinct taxa of ancient divergence (Bilton, et al, 1999).

 O. a. occidentalis favours rural semi-natural damp woodland, wetland and rank grassland (whereas O. a. asellus readily colonises drier habitats and synanthropic sites).